alice-si/alice-v2-monorepo/README.md

 ### Helper contracts

-  - IdaMarketCreator.sol: allows a service provider to easily create an IDA investment market, such as that used in the [reference dApp](https://ida.alice.si/)
+  - SimpleTokenSeller.sol: allows a service provider to easily create an IDA investment market, such as that used in the [reference dApp](https://ida.alice.si/)
   - IdaFactory.sol: helper contract for creating IDAs, with the creator set as default service provider, and linking to IdaMarketCreator.sol
   - ImpactPromiseFactory: helper contract allowing each new IDA to create their own impact promise tokens